rrozema12/SalaryClassifier/README.md

     ```

 ## Details about the Sample Dataset
-For my project I will be using a dataset corresponding to whether a particular
-person makes more than 50k a year based on particular qualities.

-Some of the attributes that I will be using are described below.
+For my project I will be using a dataset corresponding to whether a particular `person makes more than 50k a year based on particular qualities.
+See the description of the attributes I used for prediction below.

 1. **Age**
     > The current age of each person when the data was collected.

 2. **Degree**
     > The highest level of education that each person had when the data was collected.
 This can be High School, Bachelors, Masters, Doctorate, College Drop Out, Associate, Middle School, Elementary, or Professional School.